 Inviting him to dine with me was innocent enough, but I was not ready for the unexpected attraction I felt.
 Liking his eyes was one thing.
-I was merely admiring my King's creation.
+I was merely admiring my King’s creation.
 But looking beyond the beauty of his eyes, something in his soul sparked a flame inside of me.
 It all felt so innocent and natural.
-I found myself thinking, 'What would be the harm in giving myself to this man just once?'
+I found myself thinking, ‘What would be the harm in giving myself to this man just once?’
 My heart said to follow it.
 It beat louder and louder.
 And my mind urged me to use reason and good judgment.
-I'll admit, it was hard to be strong.
-But still uncertain about the validity of the Law, I didn't not want to take any chances, for I knew the punishment of a living a life in breech of the King's law was death.
+I’ll admit, it was hard to be strong.
+But still uncertain about the validity of the Law, I didn’t not want to take any chances, for I knew the punishment of a living a life in breech of the King’s law was death.
 So that night I did not allow the enemy to get any closer than his gentle caresses and warm embraces.
 This was the night that our kisses almost were.
 So tell me, why do I cry if I am happily serving my King?
-I'm doing what is right, yet my heart cries.
+I’m doing what is right, yet my heart cries.
 It cries the name of the one with the brown eyes.

 My strength grew weak and my faith in my King’s Law grew dimmer as the King permitted a traitor to deceive me.
 I do not speak now of the one with the pretty brown eyes, but another who pretended to be one my Lord’s servants, a knight in the royal court.
 Someone who I did not desire in any way or ever would.
 Someone who I believed and trusted.
 I trusted him entirely too much, and he tricked me.
 He did to me, without permission what I had rebelliously thought of doing with the one with pretty eyes.